ThePansmith/Monifactory/README.md

 ### Dedicated Server Installation:
 1. Download a server.zip file from the releases page.
 2. Download the forge installer from [here](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.20.1.html).
+3. Create a folder for the server (``mkdir MonifactoryServer``, name doesnt matter)
+4. Move the server.zip and forge installer into your server directory.
+The rest of the guide assumes your current directory is the server directory.
-3. Run the forge installer and install the forge server, this can be done with the command ``java -jar forge-1.20.1-47.3.0-installer.jar --installServer``
+5. Run the forge installer and install the forge server, this can be done with the command ``java -jar TheForgeInstallerName.jar --installServer``
-4. ``unzip server.zip``
+6. ``unzip server.zip``
-5. Move the contents of the overrides folder (from server.zip) into the server directory, this can be done with the command ``mv overrides/* .``
+7. Move the contents of the overrides folder (from server.zip) into the server directory, this can be done with the command ``mv overrides/* .``
-6. Use ./run.sh to generate the eula.txt, then again after you accepted to start the server.
+8. Use ``./run.sh`` to generate the eula.txt, then again after you accepted run it again to start the server.
 Modifying the server.properties file to change the port may be neccesary.